 How to Make Halloween Rice Krispie Treats

-ONE: Combine your butter and mini marshmallows in a large microwave-safe.
+First: Combine your butter and mini marshmallows in a large microwave-safe.
 Place in your microwave for two minutes, stir the mixture halfway through until all the marshmallow mixture is completely melted.

-TWO: Stir in the vanilla and food coloring.
+Second: Stir in the vanilla and food coloring.
 Fold the rice cereal into the marshmallows, allow the mixture to cool for 5 minutes.
 Line a sheet pan with parchment paper.

-THREE: Spray a 1/3 measuring cup with nonstick spray, scoop the mixture into the cup and place it on the sheet pan.
+Third: Spray a 1/3 measuring cup with nonstick spray, scoop the mixture into the cup and place it on the sheet pan.
 Lightly grease your hands and gently roll the blobs into rounded shapes.

-FOUR: Press a few eyes into the monster’s head and allow them to cool at room temperature for one hour.
+Fourth: Press a few eyes into the monster’s head and allow them to cool at room temperature for one hour.

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.